 Timber cladding is an integral feature on the exterior of the bespoke designed homes, providing an aesthetic feel in keeping with the surrounding woodlands and fields.

 Factors such as the proximity of one building to another and the height from the ground, may require a fire retardant protection to the timber cladding to meet UK building regulations.
 On the Edge development Siberian Larch cladding was specified for a number of facades and protected with an industrially applied Non-Com Exterior fire treatment from Lonza Wood Protection to meet the stringent Euroclass B requirements of EN 13501-1.
+The product is also accredited under the CladMark scheme giving addedreassurance of product quality.

 Although Non-Com Exterior treated claddings can be used externally without the need for a decorative coating, the architects on this occasion also wanted a black colour finish.
 To meet this design requirement Drywood Woodstain was factory applied following the initial fire protection.
 This coating is a high performance, water based finish, specifically designed for use with Non-Com Exterior treated Siberian Larch.